 A brief history of the Games

-The 22nd Commonwealth Games will take place in Birmingham in 2022, but did you know the first ever games were staged in 1930 in Hamilton, Canada.
+The 22nd Commonwealth Games took place in Birmingham in 2022, but did you know the first ever games were staged in 1930 in Hamilton, Canada.
 Back then it was known as the British Empire Games (up until 1950).

 Officially known as the Commonwealth Games (since 1978), the event has taken place in a different city every four years, except for 1942 and 1946 when the games did not take place due to World War II.

-The Commonwealth Games will be the largest international event Birmingham has ever hosted with over 20 sports & 70 nations & territories taking part.
-There will be thousands of athletes, coaches, volunteers and an estimated audience of 1.5 billion people watching from around the world.
+The Commonwealth Games was the largest international event Birmingham has ever hosted with over 20 sports and 70 nations and territories taking part.
+Thousands of athletes, coaches and volunteers took part, with over 1.5 million spectators attending.

-Get involved with the Birmingham 2022 Commonwealth Games
+Get involved with the Birmingham Commonwealth Games Legacy

-Sport Birmingham is uniquely positioned to create positive impact through sport and physical activity, generating personal, social and economic benefit.
-We are working closely with the Commonwealth Games Organising Committee, DCMS, WMCA, Birmingham City Council, Sport England and other stakeholders to coordinate and cultivate the physical activity and wellbeing legacy.
+Sport Birmingham is well positioned to create positive impact through sport and physical activity, generating personal, social and economic benefit.
+We are working closely with WMCA, Birmingham City Council, The Active Wellbeing Society, Sport England and other stakeholders to coordinate and cultivate the physical activity and wellbeing legacy.

-In our manifesto, ‘Beyond Birmingham 2022,‘ we highlight some key actions that we will take to coordinate and cultivate the physical activity and wellbeing legacy.
+In our manifesto, ‘Beyond Birmingham 2022,‘ we highlight some key actions that we are taking to coordinate and cultivate the physical activity and wellbeing legacy.

-We are extremely proud to share with you that six Sport Birmingham projects to date have been endorsed by United by Birmingham 2022.
+We are extremely proud to share with you these Sport Birmingham projects, endorsed by United By 2022.
 Here’s a bit of information about the projects: